 Diplomatic relations between Belarus and the United States were established on December 28, 1991.
-In 1992 the embassies of the Republic of Belarus and the United States were opened in the capitals of the two countries — in Washington, D.C. and in Minsk, respectively.
+The Embassy of the Republic of Belarus in the United States of America was opened in Washington, D.C. in 1992.

-Following the establishment of diplomatic relations between Belarus and the U.S., a solid foundation for political, economic and humanitarian cooperation between the two countries was laid.
-Visits of the President of the Republic of Belarus to the United States were carried out in 1995, 2000 and 2005, including for taking part in the work of the UN General Assembly.
-In 1994, the U.S. President paid a short visit to Belarus.
+Following the establishment of diplomatic relations between Belarus and the United States, a foundation for political, economic and humanitarian cooperation between the two countries was laid.

 The President of the Republic of Belarus visited the United States in 1995, 2000, 2005 and 2015, including for participation in the sessions of the UN General Assembly.